Underage Drinking

 Who’s Drinking: Take this Alcohol Survey & See the Results

-Hundreds of teens in Region 5 counties answered questions about underage drinking to get a sense of who’s drinking, what they are drinking, and how much they’re drinking.
+Hundreds of teens in Nebraska answered questions about underage drinking to get a sense of who’s drinking, what they are drinking, and how much they’re drinking.

 Take This Survey